deadlydog/deadlydog.github.io/_posts/2024-05-27-Why-I-switched-to-OTBS-for-PowerShell-brace-styling.md

 This means if you have the problematic code in a non-happy path, the script might run completely fine for months before finally hitting that code path and failing.

 This is the primary reason I've switched to OTBS for PowerShell.
-I'm not the only person who works on my scripts.
-I'm producing more open-source PowerShell now as well.
+I'm not the only person who works on my scripts, and I'm producing more open-source PowerShell these days.
-I want to create a pit of success for others working with my code.
-It should be hard to do the wrong thing.
+I want to create a pit of success for others working with my code; it should be hard to do the wrong thing.
-Using Allman in PowerShell creates a minefield for others to navigate, and simply isn't worth the confusion and potential bugs it introduces.
+Using Allman in PowerShell means inconsistency in where the opening brace goes, creating a minefield for others to navigate.
+It simply isn't worth the confusion and potential bugs it introduces.

 ## Setting the default brace style in VS Code